> The Albion Band > Songs > House in the Country

-Kate McGarrigle and John Tams sang House in the Country on the Albion Band's 1978 album Rise Up Like the Sun.
+Kate McGarrigle and John Tams sang House in the Country on the Albion Band’s 1978 album Rise Up Like the Sun.
 Julie Matthews sang House in the Country in a 1992 Albion Band recording that was included in 1994 on their HTD CD Captured.
-The liner notes in the CD reissue of the first album commented:
+The liner notes from the first album’s CD reissue noted:

 This song was learned from an article on Traveller’s Songs in the Journal of the English Folk Dance & Song Society (EFDSS).
 It is an early 20th century song written in the traditional manner.
 Both [Ashley] Hutchings and [John] Tams have long been fascinated by new songs which manage to unite contemporary concerns with traditional musical forms.
 Curiously enough, in late 1991 both the latest incarnation of The Albion Band and John Tams & Stalking Horses have begun to feature the song again in live performances, recent homelessness having provided an added resonance to the song.

 Andy Turner sang House in the Country as the 1 May 2016 entry of his project A Folk Song a Week.